lookout-hero-logo

 Color tests and accessibility

-I generated a series of color studies that illustrated the issues we faced, and helped us discover a few promising color combinations.
-I ended up adding a set of alternate AA web colors and six more neutral colors.
+I generated a series of color studies that helped us determine a few promising color combinations.
+We ended up adding an alternate set of AA-safe web colors, along with six more neutral shades of gray.

 lookout-brand-guidelines-colors-v3